Common Causes of Smoke Damage | Call Us!

 The sooner we assess your property for smoke damage, the less time it has to settle, corrode, and spread.
 Delaying the process makes restoration more difficult and expensive, so early action always works in your favor.
 Book an assessment if:

-- You plan to repaint, refinish, or replace any materials soon
+- You plan to repaint, refinish, and replace materials.

-- Electronics, appliances, or HVAC systems were exposed to smoke
+- Electronics, appliances, or HVAC systems were smoke-exposed.

 Even a small fire in one room can push smoke throughout your entire home.
-Grease fires, electrical faults, candle fires, and heating system failures all produce different types of residue that spread quickly and settle deep in your walls and upholstery.
+Grease fires, electrical ignitions, fireplace, or grill fires, tobacco use, and heating system failures all produce different types of residue that spread quickly and settle deep in your walls and upholstery.

 Rely on our smoke and soot services to assess every affected area of your home, from garages to the HVAC system.
 We'll give you a complete picture of the damage before we begin restoration.